ok-coder1/okbot1/README.md

 # okbot
-The GitHub repository for okbot.
+The GitHub repository for okbot1.